Ambrose23456/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js: deletes all files with .js extesion in current directory and its sub directories

+11-find directories: counts the number of directories and sub- directories in current folder.

 12-newest_file: displays the newest file in the current directory